 Ms. Leyshon has also been invited to direct for theatre companies across the country, including the hugely successful Gershwin musical Lady Be Good and the rarely mounted Sullivan musical The Zoo for the Shaw Festival.
 Other theatrical works include the Chalmers award-winning The Hope Slide at the Tarragon Theatre, The Taming of the Shrew at Vancouver's International Shakespeare Festival Bard on the Beach, Vigil for Theatre Calgary, and the world premieres of Warriors by Michel Garneau and Moo by Sally Clark at the international ATP Playrites Theatre Festival.
 In June of 2008 she premiered a new play, Where the Blood Mixes, at Luminato, Toronto's Festival of Arts and Creativity and at the Magnetic North Festival in Vancouver.

-Other recent theatre productions include The Mikado for Calgary Opera's Opera in the Village; Vanya and Sonia and Masha and Spike and The Wizard of Oz, The Musical, for Alberta Theatre Projects; Puttin’ on the Ritz and Proud for the Belfry Theatre, The Comedy of Errors for Theatre Calgary, Sense and Sensibility for the Canadian College of Performing Arts, Arms and the Man for Blue Bridge Repertory Theatre; and For The Pleasure of Seeing Her Again at the National Arts Centre.
+Other recent and upcoming theatre productions include The Mikado for Calgary Opera's Opera in the Village; Vanya and Sonia and Masha and Spike and The Wizard of Oz, The Musical, for Alberta Theatre Projects; Puttin’ on the Ritz and Proud for the Belfry Theatre, The Comedy of Errors for Theatre Calgary, Sense and Sensibility for the Canadian College of Performing Arts, Arms and the Man for Blue Bridge Repertory Theatre; and For The Pleasure of Seeing Her Again at the National Arts Centre.

 Ms. Leyshon has a particular passion for working with and teaching young and emerging artists.
 She has conducted master classes for opera training programmes in Calgary, Victoria, Courtenay, and Banff and directed the Victoria Conservatory of Music's Opera Studio production of Scenes from Così fan tutte.
 In addition to this work, she has also conducted courses at the University of Victoria, William Head Penitentiary, the Victoria Conservatory of Music, and the University of British Columbia, where she serves as an Adjunct Professor.